 “You get to put your views before the world; it’s unimpeded by any sub-editor.
 Anyone who’s politically motivated and egotistical to some extent will find it very difficult to stop.”

-TOP PICTURE: Did voters care what the bloggers said?
+Did voters care what the bloggers said?